arnold-c/CSDNoise/manuscript/manuscript.typ

 For each alert scenario, a grid search over the EWS hyperparameters (percentile threshold $in [0.5, 0.99]$, consecutive flags $in [2, 30]$) is performed to identify the set of EWS hyperparameters that maximizes alert accuracy for a given alert scenario.
 If multiple hyperparameter combinations produce identical alert system accuracies, the combination with the highest specificity is selected.
 After the optimal EWS hyperparameters have been selected, the accuracy of each EWS metric are compared across alert scenarios, at their respective maximal values.
-Additionally, the speed and timing of detection relative to the critical threshold is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.
+Finally, the speed and timing of detection relative to the critical threshold is evaluated using Kaplan-Meier survival estimates @clarkSurvivalAnalysisPart2003.

 = Results